oerg866/win98-quickinstall/README.md

   **NOTE:** It is recommended that NO extra drivers are installed in this VM.

-- Configure the Windows 98 installation as you wish.
+- Configure the Windows 98 / ME installation as you wish.
 Examples:
   - Machine name
   - User name
   - System options